growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Re-ran `scripts/fetchRapidApiInternshipsMCP.js` with `location_filter: 'Houston'` and updated Supabase credentials; script initially failed to insert due to missing unique constraint for ON CONFLICT.
 - Created and applied migration `20250516192600_add_unique_constraint_jobs_title_company_location.sql` to add a UNIQUE constraint on (title, company, location) in the `jobs` table.
 - Successfully re-ran `scripts/fetchRapidApiInternshipsMCP.js` with `location_filter: 'Houston'`; 49 jobs were fetched and upserted.
 The total count of RapidAPI-sourced jobs is now 67.
+- Updated `scripts/fetchRapidApiInternshipsMCP.js` and `netlify/functions/fetch-daily-jobs.js` to use `location_filter: 'Texas'` as the default, per user request for broader fetching.

 ## Next Steps
 - Debug the chat interface to properly display responses from the Gemini API.